LosXabo-dabc-hub/megprorepotwo/README.md

 Machine Learning

 To complete machine learning, time series were forecasted using ARIMA model where autoarima models were built in python.
+Using python earthquakes frequency was identified for past 52 years, and then earthquake forecast was made utilizing Arima model.
 Also a DBSCAN algorithm performed clusters analysis in 150 kilometer epsilon bubbles with a minimum grouping of ten based upon USGS earthquake documentation, providing 99.5% compression of 23,412 points down to 116 clusters.

 Big Data Analytics